abaruttis/secure-enterprise-framework-lean/README.md

 This document articulates the organisational accountability structure that supports the SEF® Lean Version.
 It establishes clear ownership and accountability to support strategic alignment and consistent decision making.

+### Architectural Principles

+This document establishes the architectural principles of the SEF® Lean Version as foundational constraints for developing architectural policies and standards, supporting decision-making that keeps the architectural landscape aligned with the strategic goals of the organisation.

 ---

 ## Download